Cévennes: Description

-The Cévennes mountains run from southwest (Grandes causses (Causses de Blandas and Larzac) to northeast (Monts du Vivarais), with the highest point being the Mont Lozère (1702m).
+The Cévennes mountains run from southwest (Grandes causses (Causses de Blandas and Larzac) to northeast (Monts du Vivarais), with the highest point being the Mont Lozère (1699m).
 The Mont Aigoual (1567m) is on the border of two departments.
 The Loire and Allier flowing towards the Atlantic Ocean, as well as the Ardèche and tributary Chassezac, Cèze, the different rivers Gardons to the Rhône, Vidourle, Hérault and Dourbie that flow to the Mediterranean Sea, have their headwaters in the Cévennes.
 Cévennes National Park was created in the region in 1970 and the Parc Naturel Régional des Monts d'Ardèche also preserves some of the natural areas.
 Two canyons are near the region: the Gorges de la Jonte (the Jonte gorge) and the Gorges du Tarn (the Tarn gorge).
 This is a socio-economic marginal region, while bio-geographically, there is altitudinal stratification and a gradient between the mountainous centre and the mediterranean littoral ecologies.

 Geology

 The Cévennes form the south eastern fragment of the Massif Central, separated from the related Montagne Noire by the limestone Causses.
 The basement rocks of granites and schists were uplifted by the Variscan orogeny forming a discontinuity, with the subsequent erosion infilling the lower voids for much of Permian and Triassic period (280–195 Ma), while changing sea levels added a thick limestone covering, with only the tops of the Cévennes protruding as islands in the Jurassic sea.
-This in turn was eroded, The Cévennes forms the watershed between the Atlantic and Mediterranean.
-In late Cretaceous and early Tertiary times further mountain building occurred.
-The Alpine orogeny lifted and deformed the Alps and the Pyrenees though the Massif Central acted as a rigid block, and the cover rocks remained mostly horizontal.
+This in turn was eroded.
+In late Cretaceous and early Tertiary times, further mountain building occurred.
+The Alpine orogeny lifted and deformed the Alps and the Pyrenees, though the Massif Central acted as a rigid block, and the cover rocks remained mostly horizontal.
 Some have been folded through later faulting at the time of the opening of the western Mediterranean in Tertiary times.
-The principal rivers of the region have cut deeply into the limestone forming deep gorges: Gorges du Tarn, Gorges de la Jonte, Lot, Gorges de l'Ardèche, Cèze etc.
+The principal rivers of the region have cut deeply into the limestone forming deep gorges: Gorges du Tarn, Gorges de la Jonte, Lot, Gorges de l'Ardèche, Cèze etc. The Cévennes form the watershed between the Atlantic and Mediterranean.